Academic mobility at USI for incoming students

-Five monthly lump sums are paid for one semester and ten monthly lump sums for two semesters, given that the recipient physically moves from the home institution to the host institution abroad.
+The amount of the scholarship is calculated on the basis of the length of the stay (introductory activities and exams excluded), given that the recipient physically moves from the home institution to the host institution abroad.
 Scholarships do not provide for total coverage of the expenses incurred during the stay abroad period, but they nonetheless contribute towards travel expenses and part of the living costs.
 The monthly amounts of the SEMP grant for the academic year 2021/2022 are: SEMP grants for students.

 Payment of the SEMP scholarship